linuxmint/cinnamon-spices-themes/Windows-11-half-assed/README.md

 version: 1
 2025-04-22

- But less rounded and with windows 10 buttons for min-max-close-window.
+Rounded corners and with windows 10 buttons for min-max-close-window.

 https://github.com/carsten88/windows-11-half-assed